victimofleisure/Sloganeer/README.md

 ### Defaults

-Randomized text order, white text on black background, 150 point Arial Black (weight 900), five second hold time, and no pause between slogans.
+Randomized text order, white text on black background, 150 point Arial Black (weight 900), two second transitions, one second hold time, and no pause between slogans.

 ### Installation

 There is no installer.
 Unzip the distribution file and run the executable.
 The application does not store settings in the registry or anywhere else.